 Ecosystem marketing is a new and powerful concept in digital marketing.
 It is a critical component of any sophisticated and penetrating digital marketing strategy.

-The chart above is a “top-level” ecosystem map for the New York Times.
+The chart below is a “top-level” ecosystem chart for the New York Times.
 It shows the most important members of the New York Times network of connections: where its traffic comes from and where its traffic goes.
 The numbers tied to each connection in the ecosystem indicate relative importance.
 The lower the number, the greater the importance (like a Google search ranking … or a golf score).

 Online ecosystems are representations of real-world digital interconnectedness.
 Your website sits in a digital neighborhood, surrounded by other sites that make up your online ecosystem.
 Your competitors, partners, suppliers, and other stakeholders are all participants in your ecosystem.
 The pressing marketing questions are: Are you in the right neighborhood?
 Are you getting the best “return on attention” (ROA)?